 Best channels for hyperlocal marketing

-Even with the right marketing message and the perfect list of prospects, you need the right channels.
+Even with the right marketing message and the perfect mailing list of prospects, you need the right channels.
 With hyperlocal marketing, you don’t wait around for potential clients to find you.
 Instead, you reach out to them directly.

 Because small businesses owners are currently being fed a diet of cool marketing (Instagram, blogging, YouTube etc.), they may believe that direct marketing is wrong.